mmcintyre1/its-my-notes/tech_books/operating-systems-three-easy-pieces.md

 ZOMBIE  - the process has completed executing but there is still an entry in the process table

 - usually in unix systems processes return 0 for success, non-zero otherwise

+### Key Process API Terms
+{: .no_toc }
+- Each process has a name; in most systems, that name is a number known as a **process ID**  (PID).
+- The `fork()` system call is used in UNIX systems to create a new process.
+The creator is called the parent; the newly created process is called the child.
+- The `wait()` system call allows a parent to wait for its child to complete execution.
+- The `exec()` family of system calls allows a child to break free from its similarity to its parent and execute an entirely new program.
+- A UNIX shell commonly uses `fork()`, `wait()`, and `exec()` to launch user commands; the separation of fork and exec enables features like input/output redirection, pipes, and other cool features, all without changing anything about the programs being run.
+- Process control is available in the form of signals, which can cause jobs to stop, continue, or even terminate.
+- Which processes can be controlled by a particular person is encapsulated in the notion of a user; the operating system allows multiple users onto the system, and ensures users can only control their own processes.
+- A superuser can control all processes (and indeed do many other things); this role should be assumed infrequently and with caution for security reasons.

+### Limited Direct Execution
+{: .no_toc }
+- in order to run programs as fast as possible, OS developers run them directly on the CPU (direct execution)
+- this requires time sharing of the resource (limited)

+2 problems this raises:
+#### Restricted Operations
+{: .no_toc }
+_how do you perform restricted operations like I/O without giving process full control over the system?_

+- The CPU should support at least two modes of execution: a restricted **user mode** and a privileged (non-restricted) **kernel mode**.
+- Typical user applications run in user mode, and use a **system call** to trap into the kernel to request operating system services.
+- The trap instruction saves register state carefully, changes the hardware status to kernel mode, and jumps into the OS to a pre-specified destination: the **trap table**.
+- When the OS finishes servicing a system call, it returns to the user program via another special **return-from-trap** instruction, which reduces privilege and returns control to the instruction after the trap that jumped into the OS.
+- The trap tables must be set up by the OS at boot time, and make sure that they cannot be readily modified by user programs.
+All of this is part of the limited direct execution protocol which runs programs efficiently but without loss of OS control.

+#### Switching Between Processes
+{: .no_toc }
+_how can the OS regain control of the CPU so that it can switch processes?_

+two approaches to giving OS control back:
+- cooperative approach, where OS waits for system calls from processes to regain control
+- non-cooperative approach, where something like an _interrupt timer_ is implemented (via hardware) that periodically gives control back to the CPU

+- Sometimes the OS, during a timer interrupt or system call, might wish to switch from running the current process to a different one, a low-level technique known as a **context switch**

+### CPU Scheduling